juliaguida/oystercard/devops/hello_cloud_world.md

 ## Test end-to-end flow

-- Add a new test to test file, make sure it runs on GitHub Action
+- Add a new test to test file, make sure it runs within your GitHub Action workflow
 - Change the content of your static HTML files.
 Are these changes reflected on the live website after the SDLC for your app has finished?

+:grey_exclamation: If you can't see the changes reflected after the pipeline has finished (wait a few seconds first), can you double check your new objects within your S3 bucket are public?

 ## Bonus